awsdocs/aws-systems-manager-user-guide/doc_source/managed-instances-password-reset.md

 | --- |
 | Systems Manager Managed Instances is now part of Systems Manager Fleet Manager\.
 To learn more about Fleet Manager, see [AWS Systems Manager Fleet Manager](fleet.md)\. |

 You can reset the password for any user on a managed instance\.
 This includes Amazon Elastic Compute Cloud \(Amazon EC2\) instances, on\-premises servers, and virtual machines \(VMs\) that are managed by AWS Systems Manager\.
-The password reset functionality is built on the AWS Systems Manager Session Manager capability\.
+The password reset functionality is built on the AWS Systems Manager Session Manager \(Session Manager\) capability\.
 You can use this functionality to connect to instances without opening inbound ports, maintaining bastion hosts, or managing SSH keys\.

 This makes the password reset option useful when a user has forgotten a password, or when you want to quickly update a password without making an RDP or SSH connection to the instance\.

 **Prerequisites**
 Before you can reset the password on an instance, the following requirements must be met:
 + The instance you want to change a password on must be a Systems Manager managed instance\.
-This means that SSM Agent is installed on the instance\. \(SSM Agent Version 2\.3\.668\.0 or later is required for changing passwords\.\) For information about installing or updating SSM Agent, see [Working with SSM Agent](ssm-agent.md)\.
+This means that AWS Systems Manager SSM Agent \(SSM Agent\) is installed on the instance\. \(SSM Agent Version 2\.3\.668\.0 or later is required for changing passwords\.\) For information about installing or updating SSM Agent, see [Working with SSM Agent](ssm-agent.md)\.
-+ The password reset functionality uses the AWS Session Manager configuration that is set up for your account to connect to the instance\.
++ The password reset functionality uses the Session Manager configuration that is set up for your account to connect to the instance\.
 Therefore, the prerequisites for using Session Manager must have been completed for your account in the current AWS Region\.
 For more information, see [Setting up Session Manager](session-manager-getting-started.md)\.
 **Note**
 Session Manager support for on\-premises servers is provided for the advanced\-instances tier only\.
 For information, see [Enabling the advanced\-instances tier](systems-manager-managedinstances-advanced.md)\.
 + The AWS user who is changing the password must have the `ssm:SendCommand` permission for the instance\.
 For information, see [Restricting Run Command access based on instance tags](sysman-rc-setting-up.md#sysman-rc-setting-up-cmdsec)\.